nelwre/kalioncodespaces/README.md

-it runs kali on codespaces.
+it runs kali linux on codespaces.